plagache/DSLR/README.md

 - [ ] Web UI for training, predict, accuracy, weight, loss, display
 - [x] plot dataset_test with 5th color to determine classes
-- [ ] use scikit Logistic Regression to compare result on dataset_test
+- [x] use scikit Logistic Regression to compare result on dataset_test
+- [x] cross validation
+- [x] features selection / removing features can improve learning, by not having to learn an inefficient features
+- [x] visualy understanding features selection with scatter plot

 ## FAQ